greendook/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+  It adds functionality such a routing and middleware support.
+Express manages routing, sessions, http requests, and error handling very easy.

 - [ ] Describe Middleware?

+  Middleware unifies applications, tools, and databases.

 - [ ] Describe a Resource?

+  A resource is data within the API, an object with data, and methods that operate on it.
+CRUD operations can be preformed on it.

 - [ ] What can the API return to help clients know if a request was successful?

+  An APi can return response status codes.

 - [ ] How can we partition our application into sub-applications?

+  Expresses uses server side routing, which helps keeps thing clean.
+It allows specific files, routes, to perform crud operations.

 ## Minimum Viable Product